-In 1989, a new generation of antipsychotics -- called atypical antipsychotics -- was introduced.
+In 1989, a new generation of antipsychotics -- called atypical or second generation antipsychotics -- was introduced.
 At the correct doses, fewer of the neurological side effects -- which often include such symptoms as muscular rigidity, painful spasms, restlessness, or tremors -- are seen.

-Other atypical antipsychotics include Abilify, Geodon, Invega, Latuda, Risperdal, Saphris, Seroquel, and Zyprexa.
-Another atypical antipsychotic, Fanapt, has been FDA-approved for acute (but not long-term) treatment of schizophrenia.
+Other atypical antipsychotics include: aripiprazole (Abilify), asenapine (Saphris), lurasidone (Latuda), paliperidone (Invega Sustenna), paliperidone palmitate (Invega Trinza), quetiapine (Seroquel), risperidone (Risperdal), olanzapine (Zyprexa), and ziprasidone (Geodon).
+Another atypical antipsychotic, iloperidone (Fanapt), has been FDA-approved for acute (but not long-term) treatment of schizophrenia.
 The use of all of these medications has allowed successful treatment and release back to their homes and the community for many people suffering from schizophrenia.

 Although sometimes more effective and better tolerated than older conventional neuroleptics, atypical antipsychotics also have side effects, and current medical practice is developing better ways of understanding these effects, identifying people at risk, and managing complications.
 Importantly, all atypical antipsychotics carry the possible risk for causing weight gain and raising blood sugar, cholesterol, and triglyceride levels, which must be periodically monitored during treatment.
 Some antipsychotics -- typical and atypical -- can cause heart rhythm problems that may require monitoring by a doctor.